-Wear a facemask during class unless the instructor says otherwise.
 If for any reason, you need to be absent from class, please notify the instructor as a courtesy.
-If you notify the instructor 24 hours prior to class, the instructor will attempt to record and post a Zoom recording to blackboard for your convenience.

 Plan to participate in class and be interested in the subject matter.
 It is always a good idea to smile and have a positive attitude in class.
 Come to class prepared and ready to be an active learner.
 Earning the grade and learning should go hand-in-hand.